zBritva/PowerBI-visuals-docs/UnitTests/UnitTestIntroduction.md

 "karma-typescript-preprocessor": "0.3.0"
 ```

-A purpose of each them described below.
+A purpose of each described below.

 Save `package.json` and execute on command line at `package.json` location: